 Programme 1.
-Professional Support and Development Programme
+Professional Support and Development

-The programme provides support and development for care home leaders (managers/ team leaders etc) following a structured format over 9 months.
+This course provides support and development for care home leaders (managers/ team leaders etc) following a structured format over 9 months.
 It is interactive, co-produced and practical.

-Through our approach we will provide
+Through our approach we aim to provide:

-- Improved confidence and resilience, both personally and professionally. - Improved engagement and involvement for people who live and work in the home and those connected with it. - Improved leadership and responsiveness to change. - Improved practice including consideration of equality, diversity, inclusion and human rights. - A focus on quality improvement methodology. - Reflection and connection back to regulation requirements, local systems and relationships.
+- Improved confidence and resilience, both personally and professionally - Improved engagement and involvement for people who live and work in the home and those connected with it - Improved leadership and responsiveness to rapid change - Improved practice including consideration of equality, diversity, inclusion and human rights - A focus on quality improvement methodology and developing confidence in digital technology - Reflection and connection back to regulation requirements, local systems and relationships.